 You need ten liters of milk to produce one kilogram of cheese.
 Thus, the annual cheese production of 900 million kilograms requires approximately 9 billion liters of milk.
 Hence, most milk production in The Netherlands is used to produce cheese.

-The traditional way to make Dutch cheese consists of the following four steps and can take up to two years, depending upon the length of the ripening process.
+The traditional way to make cheese in The Netherlands consists of the following four steps and can take up to two years, depending upon the length of the ripening process.

 - Pasteurization and adding rennet